 How Apple uses customer retention strategies

-Apple stands out as an iconic example of a big brand with fiercely loyal customers.
+Apple stands out as an iconic example of a big brand with fiercely loyal customers and we can gain insights on how to retain customers from their strategies.
 Apple uses the following customer retention strategies:

 - Inclusive exclusivity